Maternal Mortality

 Step 2: Assemble available medical records and information

 Minnesota Statute 145.901 allows for the collection maternal medical records in accordance with the statute purpose.
 Decedent information is requested from multiple sources.
 Death certificates, birth certificates, medical records, autopsy reports, police reports and obituaries are some sources of information that are requested and collected.
 All available relevant medical records from a woman’s pregnancy, labor, birth, postpartum and other medical care are gathered to review the circumstances leading up to her death.
 The investigation of the maternal case aims to gain insight into the various factors (health, social, geographic, cultural, spiritual, psychological, environmental, economic, or other) that lead to the maternal death and to identify factors that may be preventable.
-This information is abstracted and developed into a case narrative, which is then reviewed by the Minnesota Maternal Mortality Review committee.
+This information is abstracted and developed into a case narrative, which is then reviewed by the Minnesota maternal mortality review committee.

 Step 3: Minnesota maternal mortality review committee